0a1b/backtrader-momentum-strategy/README.md

 Here the super lazy version (haven't tested multiprocess on Colab): https://colab.research.google.com/drive/1VgHUZNRFZNwoA-wvWvC3KxQMhnvI5xVR?usp=sharing One just has to copy it and set up the folder structure.

+Update:
+Colab Version has been changed from yahoofinance to pandas_datareader version 0.10 as data source due to Yahoo query changes on July 1st 2021.
+Please change v1.0 accordingly.